Care Guide

 Keep out of direct sunlight.
 Try to avoid hanging valuable artwork above radiators and keep away from open fires to avoid smoke damage.

 If you plan to store your prints for any length of time, you should ideally remove them from tubes and store flat.
 It may be worth investing in a portfolio case.
-Use protective acid free tissue paper to keep your prints in top condition.
+Use protective acid free tissue paper and museum quality acid free mount board to keep your prints in top condition.
+Tubes and grey board are not suitable for long term storage as they are not acid free materials.

 If hung against against an outside wall, make sure there is space between the frame and the wall to allow for airflow which will prevent any condensation which can damage the print.
 Check periodically.